Installation

 git clone https://github.com/stratosphereips/StratosphereLinuxIPS.git

-If you cloned Slips in ‘~/code/StratosphereLinuxIPS’, then you can build the Docker image with:
+If you cloned Slips in ‘~/StratosphereLinuxIPS’, then you can build the Docker image with:

-docker build --no-cache -t slips -f Dockerfile .
+docker build --no-cache -t slips -f docker/Dockerfile .

 If you don’t have Internet connection from inside your Docker image while building, you may have another set of networks defined in your Docker.
 For that try:

-docker build --network=host --no-cache -t slips -f Dockerfile .
+docker build --network=host --no-cache -t slips -f docker/Dockerfile .

 You can also put your own files in the /dataset/ folder and analyze them with Slips: